Pragatitech14/e-health--repo/README.md

 ### 3. Patient Login Page

-- Existing patients can log in using their credentials (username and password) to access their e-health card and other features securely.
+- Existing patients can log in using their credentials (username as health id and password) to access their e-health card and other features securely.

 ### 4. Patient Dashboard